golift/cnfg/README.md

 [![Go Report Card](https://goreportcard.com/badge/golift.io/cnfg)](https://goreportcard.com/report/golift.io/cnfg)

-Procedures for parsing configs files and environment variables into data structures.
+Procedures for parsing config files and environment variables into data structures.
-Works a whole lot like `json.Unmarshal`
+Works much like `json.Unmarshal`
-Quick explanation on how the env variable mapping works below.
+Short explanation on how the env variable mapping works below.
-See [GODOC](https://godoc.org/golift.io/cnfg) for a working code example.
+See [GoDoc](https://godoc.org/golift.io/cnfg) for several working examples and further explanation of how maps and slices can be accessed with shell env vars.

-Supports almost every possible type, including slices, maps, slices of maps, maps of slices, pointers of slices to maps of slices!
+Supports all base types, including slices, maps, slices of maps, maps of slices, pointers of slices to maps of slices full of ints, strings, floats and the like!

 Please open an issue if you run into a bug or an unsupported type.

+Better documentation is needed.
+Most of it is in [GoDoc](https://godoc.org/golift.io/cnfg).
+This package is **full featured** for environment variable parsing!

 ```
 type Shelter struct {